THE REVIVING OF A DEAD ELECT

-But what is the fundamental error behind all this.
-Why is Satan so anxious that we do nothing but trust that Christ will bring us to Heaven because we are identified with Him?
-No really significant change in us is necessary.
-We become a new creation, an overcomer, by identification with Christ.
+But what is the fundamental error behind all this?
+Why is Satan so anxious that we do nothing but trust: That Christ will bring us to Heaven because we are identified with Him?
+That no really significant change in us is necessary?
+That we become a new creation, an overcomer, by identification with Christ?

 I will tell you what I think God showed me at some point last night.
 The original Divine fiat was, and always shall be, that God created man (and this includes woman) in the image of God.
 In the image of God!

 This does not mean man looks like God because man has arms, legs, eyes, and ears.
 There is something deeper here concerning the image of God.
 Jesus declared that anyone who sees Him sees the Father.
 The Book of Hebrews explains this by saying Jesus is the express image of God.